midearth-labs/web-agent-protocol/todo-app/docs/prd.md

 **So that** I can see all information about a particular task

 **Acceptance Criteria:**
-- User can identify which todo to view using its UUID
+- User can identify which todo to view using its UUID (required)
-- System returns the complete information for that todo: UUID, title, description, status, due date, priority, created at, and modified at
+- System returns the complete information for that todo: UUID (required), title (required), description (optional), status (required), due date (optional), priority (required), created at (required), and modified at (required)
 - Information reflects the current state of the todo
 - Status is calculated on-demand based on current date and due date
+- Stored status is never automatically updated to `due`
-- If the todo doesn't exist, user receives detailed error message
+- If the todo doesn't exist, user receives field-specific error message

 ---